Who we are

 The Richmond Land Trust was born in an East Road living room on a cold night in February 1989.
 Various lands in Richmond were either on the market or about to be, and a few residents were concerned about whether the town should be protecting certain of them from development.
 The group discussed goals and agreed to inform public officials of its plans.
 The handwriting was on the wall in Richmond.

-Since its founding the Trust has become a 501(c)(3) public charity and has worked steadily to preserve the rural character of Richmond through the conservation of 1,088 acres of open space.
-Twenty parcels, totaling 200 acres, were protected by donations and purchases, and another eight properties, totaling 888 acres, were preserved through conservation restrictions.
+The Trust was founded as a 501(c)(3) public charity and has worked steadily to preserve the rural character of Richmond through the conservation of 1,396 acres of open space.
+Twenty parcels, totaling 211 acres, have been protected by donations and purchases, and another 10 properties, totaling 1,185 acres, have been permanently preserved through conservation restrictions.
 The Trust has no paid staff and still remains an all-volunteer organization.
-Volunteers walk CR lands regularly.

 In the early years, the Trust hosted an annual town picnic to acquaint the townspeople with the Land Trust's mission and to thank them for their support.
 More recently, the picnic has morphed into an annual pie social showcasing local pie-baking talents.
 Held in the fall, the event is now co-sponsored by the Land Trust, the Historical Society, and the Civic Association.

 Moving the location of the pie social from one Trust-protected property to another has increased awareness of the Trust's goals.
 At these events, the Charles and Mary Kusik Citizenship Award, initiated by the Trust, is given to honor a resident for his or her "outstanding civic commitment and contribution on behalf of the Town of Richmond and its residents."

 In an effort to show how land is being used in Richmond, the Trust has prepared a color-coded map of the town.
 The map helps us understand the current and potential land use in the vicinity of proposed projects.
 Click here to view the map.